-How CR can reduce power consumption?
+How CR can reduce power consumption ?

-- The question is why using spectrum more efficiently is important and how it can reduce power consumption? - The answer lies under Shannon's capacity formula, where we can see the trade-off between the bandwidth and power. - The capacity increases linearly with bandwidth, but only logarithmically with power.
+- The question is why using spectrum more efficiently is important and how it can reduce power consumption ? - The answer lies under Shannon's capacity formula, where we can see the trade-off between the bandwidth and power. - The capacity increases linearly with bandwidth, but only with as small a frequency of errors as desired.
+It is not possible by any encoding method to send at a higher rate and have an arbitrarily low frequency of errors.